hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 ## favicon

 Add favicon (icon that is visible in the tab of the browser).
+Read [more](https://en.wikipedia.org/wiki/Favicon) about it.

 ## chrome web store